murilo-alvesmelo/example-api-llms-python/README.md

 # Example api llms python

-This repository utilizes the FastAPI framework integrated with the language models from Hugging Face Transformers.
+This repository utilizes the FastAPI framework integrated with the language models from Hugging Face Transformers 🤗 .

 ## Running Locally